Varicose Veins Treatment in Auckland

 New Zealand's Busiest Varicose Vein Clinic

 Dr John Barrett of Palm Clinic in Auckland introduced Ultrasound Guided Sclerotherapy to New Zealand in 1998 and was one of the first exponents of Endovenous Laser Ablation for varicose vein treatments in New Zealand.
 Dr Barrett is Chairman and a Foundation Fellow of the Australasian College of Phlebology.
-Dr Barrett works with a team of five phlebologists (Dr Sam Dunn, Dr Robyn Baker, Dr Rowan Stephens and Dr Sarah Hart) at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
+Dr Barrett works with a team of five phlebologists (Dr Sam Dunn and Dr Robyn Baker) at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
 Palm Clinic has performed over 3000 laser treatments for varicose veins and more than ten thousand ultrasound guided sclerotherapy procedures.

 Varicose Vein Laser Treatment